 We invite advanced Ph.D. students and untenured faculty, who received their first full-time faculty appointment within the last seven years, to submit both theoretical and empirical papers to the conference (non-presenting co-authors may be more senior).
-There is a submission fee of $40 and the Submission link is now live.
-The submission deadline for papers is November 18, 2021.
+The submission deadline for papers was November 18, 2021.
 We are no longer accepting submissions.

 To encourage Ph.D. student participation, we will guarantee a presentation slot, pay all travel expenses, and waive the registration fee for the presenter of the best paper whose authors are all Ph.D. students.

 CONFERENCE DETAILS: The conference will begin with a 6 pm cocktail party on Thursday, March 31, followed by a full day of sessions, keynote addresses, and dinner on April 01.
 Events on Saturday, April 02 will consist of a half-day of sessions and a lunch that ends around 1 pm.
 These meals are included in the $250 registration fee.
 The conference will take place at Mays Business School in College Station, TX.
 Participants can fly into College Station (CLL).
 We will also provide convenient ground transportation free of charge to and from the Houston (IAH) airport at set times on Thursday and Saturday.
 Attendees will stay at The George, a brand-new 4-star hotel, minutes away from our school.

 Please contact Marco Rossi at email@example.com if you would like additional information.